a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/02. Arrays and Nested Arrays/README.txt

 	• Two more strings, representing the start and end of the section, respectively The output is the return value of the function and should be an array of strings.

+08. Process Odd Positions
+You are given an array of numbers.
+Write a JS function that return the elements at odd positions from the array, doubled and in reverse order.
+The input comes as array of number elements.
+The output is return on the console on a single line, separated by space.